csooriyakumaran/scanivalve-mps-protocol/README.md

 All multi-byte fields are defined according to the [Scanivavle Hardware, Software, and User Manual](https://scanivalve.com/wp-content/uploads/2026/03/MPS4200_v401_260304.pdf)

-Consumers of this library are responsible for handling the byte-ordering of packets that are streamed from devices, or read from or written to files.
+Consumers of this library are responsible for handling the byte-ordering of packets that are streamed from devices, or read from / written to files.

 ## Including the Interface in a Project